uranusjr/sqlian/docs/source/quickstart.rst

 SQLian is composed of three main parts:

-* **Connectors** connect to a database.
+* **Databases** represent database connections.
 * **Statement builders** take native objects and convert them to a SQL command string.
-The command can then be executed by the connector in the database.
+The built command are then passed to the associated database connection to be executed.
-* **Records** are wrappers providing a clean, nice interface to interact with the database cursor, and the data it retrieves.
+* **Records** are returned by database queries.
+They offer a clean, nice interface to interact with the data retrieved from the database.

 Let's do a quick walk through on them one by one.